 - a.
 Layman is the level no real expertise needed and such that any person with a regular level of education is capable of performing the attack.
 For example, creating an artefact in a known (published) way without specific difficulties (difficult to buy materials) is considered at this level of expertise. - b.
 Proficient is the level such that some advanced knowledge in certain specific topics (biometrics) is required as well as good knowledge of the state-of-the-art of attacks.
 An attacker of this level is capable of adapting known attack methods to his needs.
 For example, adapting a known attack type (published) by the choice of specific (not published and sometimes difficult to find) materials in order to bypass a presentation attack detection mechanism and/or finding a non-evident way to present this artefact to the system can be considered at this level of expertise. - c.
 Expert is the level such that a specific preparation in multiple areas such as pattern recognition, computer vision or optimization is needed in order to carry out the attack.
 An attacker of this level is capable of generating his own new attacking algorithms.
-For example, finding a new (unpublished) way of creating an attack type using new and specific materials (unpublished) to counter an advanced presentation attack detection mechanism, can be considered at this level.
-In addition, this level can be associated with specific equipment (bespoke) - d.
+For example, finding a new d.
 Multiple Experts is the level such that the attack needs the collaboration of several people with high level expertise in different fields (e.g., electronics, cryptanalysis, physics, etc.).
 It has to be noticed that a specific competence in biometrics is not considered as "multiple expertise".
 For example, building a "hill climbing" attack by gaining access to the comparison scores requires additional expertise to electrically attack and penetrate the TOE, which can be considered to constitute a "multi expertise" level.